WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-states that the client will accept 4096-bit RSA keys but not 2048-bit RSA keys, and implies that the client will accept ECDSA keys on the secp256r1 and secp384r1 curves and payload integrity assured with the `MI: mi-sha256` and `Digest: SHA-256` header fields.
+states that the client will accept 4096-bit RSA keys but not 2048-bit RSA keys, and implies that the client will accept ECDSA keys on the secp256r1 and secp384r1 curves and payload integrity assured with the `MI: mi-sha256` header field.

 ### Open Questions ### {#oq-accept-signature}